 Level Up (Mindful Masculinity): This program is a new gender-based violence program for male youth only.
 It helps male youth understand where gender based violence comes from, reduces risk factors for GBV and provides a counter set of beliefs reflecting equality and inclusivity.
 It fosters an appreciation for every person’s right to psychological, physical, sexual and financial security.
 As well as also provides positive ways of interacting to meet individual needs in relationships.

-FLIP (Fearlessly Living in Peace) – Weapons Offence Education Program: This program facilitates an understanding of what constitutes a weapons offence and the possible consequences that can follow.
+FLIP (Fearlessly Living in Peace) – Weapons Offence Education Workshop: This program facilitates an understanding of what constitutes a weapons offence and the possible consequences that can follow.
 It addresses the challenges attitudes and beliefs that contribute to possession and use of weapons.
 As well as provides the opportunity for learning alternative non-violent techniques for conflict resolution and strategies to respond to difficult situations.